 FAQs: ADMISSIONS AND APPLICATION PROCESS

-To be accepted at Concord Law School at Kaplan University, you must satisfy all three steps in our application process, as well as meet the minimum academic standards outlined below.
+To be accepted at Concord Law School at Purdue University Global, you must satisfy all three steps in our application process, as well as meet the minimum academic standards outlined below.

 Juris Doctor Program: Specific Qualifications

 Applicants who earned their bachelor's degree from an institution accredited by an accrediting organization recognized by the U.S. Department of Education (such as the Distance Education Accrediting Commission) will be considered for admission to Concord's law programs.
 Students’ undergraduate institution must be recognized by the Committee of Bar Examiners of the State Bar of California as well.
 In addition to Concord's admissions requirements, all applicants must also meet the statutory requirements for pre-legal education required by California law and State Bar rules.
 In general, students should have a 3.0 or better cumulative grade point average from their undergraduate work.

 Executive Juris Doctor Program

 All requirements described above for our JD program also apply to the EJD program, with one exception.
 Your undergraduate institution does not need to be recognized by the Committee of Bar Examiners of the State Bar of California.